 Gas Diffusion Layers with Patterned Wettability

 Gas and water are transported in counter flow through the GDL forming stochastically distributed pathways.
-To improve water transport, which is mostly driven by capillary forces, the most common strategy is to hydrophobize the GDL using a fluoropolymer, TEFLON, coating.
+To improve water transport, which is mostly driven by capillary forces, the most common strategy is to hydrophobize the GDL using a fluoropolymer, coating.
 This technique helps reducing water accumulation in the GDL.
-To further improve water management our group has developed a technique patented technology to create local a mixed hydrophilic and /hydrophobic domains in GDLs.
+To further improve water management our group has developed a technology (patent pending) to create local hydrophilic and hydrophobic domains in GDL’s.
 By chemically modifying the coating on selected areas a hydrophilic region is created, the water is preferentially transported through these regions leaving a free path for the gas transport.

 The addition of the pattern wettability improves the performance of the cell, particularly at high current densities.
 Using operando neutron imaging it can be seen that the water accumulates preferentially on the hydrophilic regions proving the effectiveness of the pattern.

 - Economically feasible, compatible with roll-to-roll manufacturing processes

 Forner-Cuenca A, Biesdorf J, Lamibrac A, Manzi-Orezzoli V, Büchi FN, Gubler L, et al.

 Advanced water management in PEFCs: diffusion layers with patterned wettability.
 II. measurement of capillary pressure characteristic with neutron and synchrotron imaging

 Journal of the Electrochemical Society.
 2016; 163(9): F1038-F1048. https://doi.org/10.1149/2.0511609jes

 Forner-Cuenca A, Biesdorf J, Manzi-Orezzoli V, Gubler L, Schmidt TJ, Boillat P

 Advanced water management in PEFCs: diffusion layers with patterned wettability.
 III. operando characterization with neutron imaging